knockmark10/KotlinCommons/README.md

 Since older versions of the library (1.5 and above) there were many methods and classes that were marked as *deprecated* due to the implementation of newer Android API's, or the availability to customize features in an easier and more secure ways to do it.

+Also, this new version includes automatic methods to check and request permissions when some feature requires it ONLY by calling the desired feature!
+Some examples of this include Location and Fingerprint features.

 Below you can find all those methods/classes that were removed from v2.0 and above, and what you can do to replace them.

 |Class|Method|Replace with|Type|